milankapitein/milatro-mod/README.md

 # Milan Mod
 A silly balatro mod.
-Currently has 22 jokers.
+Currently has 27 jokers, with 3 more coming soon.

 # How to Install
 - Step 1: Install [Steamodded](https://github.com/Steamodded/smods/wiki)